jbhopkins/bioxtasraw/docs/source/tutorial/s1_waxs.rst

         by the pixels on the SAXS and WAXS detectors, plus any scale factor for absolute calibration and normalization included for one curve but not the other.

 #.
 Star the WAXS data.
-Right click on the SAXS data and select merge.
-This will create a
+Right click on the SAXS data and select Other Operations -> Merge.
-    new merged scattering profile.
+    This will create a new merged scattering profile.
 The new file will have the prefix **M_** to indicate it is a merged file.

     *   *Tip:* If you can’t see it, that’s probably because it appeared on the upper plot, and is hidden by the very large intensities of the averaged WAXS files.
 Either try